 At the University of Queensland he studied economics, communications, and military history; he was a University of Queensland Blue in rugby playing for the University First XV and then for Queensland.
 He played rugby for the Australian Wallabies in 1985.
 He is active surf lifesaver, athlete, and mountaineer.

 Susie has more than 10 years’ experience in financial markets working across investor and corporate communications, corporate advisory and equity research.

 Susie joined Cannings following four years at Symbol Strategic Communications, an investor relations and strategic corporate communications consultancy.
 There she was responsible for the day-to-day investor relations for BT Investment Management, an ASX-200 investment management business, as well as providing investor relations and media advice on a project basis to a number of other ASX 200 listed corporates.
 Earlier in her career, Susie worked at investment house WilsonHTM and then at ANZ Group within the corporate advisory team working on resource and resource infrastructure projects.

 Susie has a Bachelor of Business majoring in Advertising and Finance from Queensland University of Technology and an Advanced Diploma of Applied Finance from Kaplan.

 Senior Consultant - Cannings Corporate Communications

-Lauren delivers public relations support to a number of private and listed companies through media monitoring, analysis, and logistical support for financial calendar activities.
+Lauren delivers public relations support to a number of private and listed companies through profile raising, investor relations, reputation and issues management.

-Day-to-day, Lauren provides account, project, and research support to Directors and delivers communications activities across a wide range of sectors; working with clients across the financial, resources and legal sectors.
+Day-to-day, Lauren provides account, project, and research support to Directors and delivers communications activities and strategic counsel across a wide range of sectors; working with clients across the financial, technology, resources and legal sectors.

 Graduating from Charles Sturt University with a Bachelor of Communications (Public Relations) degree, Lauren also received the Cannings Corporate Communications Scholarship in 2013.